Tuckasegee, West Fork, North Carolina, US

 A shallow-angle slide followed by perhaps 100 feet of class II+ water separates the first boulder garden from the second boulder garden.

-The river-left line is a 28 foot, broken, rough slide into a large pool.
+The river-left line (known to some as Crash Landing) is a 28 foot, broken, rough slide into a large pool.
 Enter far left over the center of a small wave on the horizon line.
-Being a foot or two right of the small wave is rougher on the boat and back.
+Being too far right on the small wave results in a ride with two or three very hard hits.
+Being too far left can result in hitting a bedrock slab about one-third of the way down.

-The river-right line is about 25 feet high.
+The river-right line (called Flight Simulator by many and Go Right and Fly by the open boaters.) is about 25 feet high.
 It starts with a 6.5 foot sloping ledge that pours water into a pothole that's 12 foot deep and several feet wide.
 Next is a 4.5 foot ledge followed by a 14 foot vertical drop into the pool at the base.
 People have pitoned if too far left on this line.
 There is an autoboof up there that is the ideal line according to those who have run it.

 Thanks, Burt and Harrison, for making the measurements.